v-nleaver/Hololens/hololens/hololens-insider.md

 ### OpenXR Code Update

 The latest release of OpenXR provides the best out-of-box experience for customers without Microsoft store access.
+See [OpenXR Tools for Windows Mixed Reality - 113.2403.5001](https://github.com/microsoft/OpenXR-MixedReality/releases/tag/113.2403.5001) for more details on the release.

 ### Shared Microsoft Entra accounts